 \section{Discussion}

-In summary, we demonstrated dispersion-engineered DKS states spanning up to an octave on Z-TFLN, using two distinct methods: microring FSR control and dissipation engineering.
+In summary, we demonstrated dispersion-engineered DKS states spanning up to an octave on Z-TFLN, using two distinct methods of microring FSR control and dissipation engineering.
 Our work is complemented by a statistically-validated understanding of DKS generation from TFLN microrings, as opposed to production of Raman scattered light.
-The DKS spectral bandwidth may be further improved by pushing dispersive waves to be an octave apart, simplifying carrier envelope offset frequency detection and stabilization by offering powerful comb lines with high signal-to-noise ratio.
-Their powers may be further enhanced when utilizing self-balanced solitons\cite{moille2023kerr} and may generate even stronger second harmonic signals under $f$-2$f$ self-referencing, in turn producing higher-quality locking beat notes.
+With symmetrized dispersion profiles about the pump frequency, DKS spectral bandwidths may be further improved by extending dispersive waves to be an octave apart, simplifying carrier envelope offset frequency detection and stabilization by offering powerful comb lines with high signal-to-noise ratio.
+Their powers may be further enhanced with the self-balancing effect\cite{moille2023kerr} and may generate even stronger beating signals for $f$-2$f$ self-referencing.
 Such an improvement in comb span would require microring waveguides with larger anomalous dispersion.
 This is necessarily accompanied by a higher DKS threshold, which must be offset by improving $Q_L^P$ and thus $Q_i^P$.
 The $Q_i^P$ typical to microring dimensions in this work is between 1 and 2 million for modes in the C-band, mainly limited by initial 600 nm Z-TFLN requiring shallow etched waveguides for optimal $D_{\text{int}}$.
 Simulations suggest that film thicknesses between 480 to 500 nm allow fully etched waveguides to yield octave-spanning $D_{\text{int}}$ (Supplementary information), while a recent report has shown the tight confinement provided by ridge waveguides on Z-TFLN may increase $Q_i^P$ up to 4.9 million for microring dimensions considered in our work\cite{gao2023compact}.
-Further, the on- and off-chip facet losses may be reduced from 6 dB per facet in our proof of concept demonstrations (single mode waveguides exposed through manual cleaving) to 1.7 dB per facet using inverse taper couplers\cite{he2019low}, greatly improving DKS extraction from the chip as well as reducing off-chip pump power requirements to be compatible with butt-coupled distributed feedback laser sources enabling further integration.
-In addition to FSR control and dissipation engineering methods, mode crossings and other spectral defects that may locally lower $Q_L^R$ was not explored here, but may have contributed to DKS generation by chance.
-Importantly, such features can be explicitly engineered through matching effective indices between the fundamental TE pump and other mode families at the Raman-shifted frequency, though any detrimental effect on $D_{\text{int}}(\mu)$ must be evaluated.
-Defect mode engineering utilizing photonic crystal microrings may achieve similar ends, where sidewall corrugations strongly couple oppositely propagating modes at specific frequencies\cite{lu2020universal,yu2021spontaneous,zhang2024spectral} and may induce high loss at a mode near $f^P-\Delta$, in which case $f^P$ is expected to generate DKS by the arguments of our work.
+Further, the on- and off-chip facet losses may be reduced from 6 dB per facet in our proof of concept demonstrations (single mode waveguides exposed through manual cleaving) to 1.7 dB per facet using inverse taper couplers\cite{he2019low}, greatly improving DKS extraction from the chip, as well as reducing external pump power requirements to be compatible with butt-coupled distributed feedback laser sources for further integration.
+Further, we utilized a fabrication workflow based on iterative dry/wet etching of TFLN, providing control over the microring waveguide sidewall angle.
+This additional degree-of-freedom for dispersion engineering expands the dispersion landscape and may enable a variety of nonlinear optics realized on TFLN, such as soliton quiet point\cite{stone2020harnessing}, parametrically driven solitons\cite{moille2024parametrically}, Raman solitons\cite{yang2017stokes,li2024ultrashort}, and so on.
+In addition to FSR control and dissipation engineering methods, mode crossings and other spectral defects that may locally lower $Q_L^R$ were not explored here, but may have contributed to DKS generation.
+Such features can be explicitly engineered through matching effective indices between the fundamental TE pump and other mode families at the Raman-shifted frequency, though any detrimental effects on $D_{\text{int}}(\mu)$ must be evaluated.
+Defect mode engineering utilizing photonic crystal microrings may achieve similar ends, where sidewall corrugations strongly couple oppositely propagating modes at specific frequencies\cite{lu2020universal,yu2021spontaneous,zhang2024spectral} and may induce high loss at a mode near $f^P-\Delta$.